korrybass/randovid/README.md

 ## Installing the Project

-First make sure you have npm and node on your computer.
+First make sure you have npm and node on your computer. <br />
+You need atleast npm version 8.0.0 or higher and node 14 or higher <br />
 Then run **`npm install`** at the root of this project

 ## Running the Project

 After all modules are installed you can run the project with the **`npm start`** command.
 This will concurrently start a webpack dev server for frontend and a node express server for api calls.
 You can view the site at `localhost:3000`

 ## Architecture Considerations

 The following technologies were used for this site

 ### Frontend

 React: View layer, using component design pattern <br />
-Webpack: Used for bundling, handing assets (images, styles), transpiling of es6<br />
+Webpack: Used for bundling, handling assets (images, styles), transpiling of es6<br />
 Sass: Versatile style management<br />
 Redux: Global state management

 ### Backend

-ExpressJS: I wanted to mimic a real world scenario of calling an api to read and write data.
+ExpressJS: I wanted to mimic a real world scenario of calling an api to read and write data, instead of using localstorage in the browser.

 ## Other Notes

 -Since this is a practice project I'm just running it as webpack dev server instead of making a production build that would need to be hosted.

 -In the webpack dev server config I'm running the api through a proxy so that it can be called using the current web browser url instead of using the express server's url and port.